eggjs/egg-multipart/README.md

 Use [co-busboy](https://github.com/cojs/busboy) to upload file by streaming and process it without save to disk(using the `stream` mode).

-Just use `ctx.multipart()` to got file stream, then pass to image processing liberary such as `gm` or upload to cloud storage such as `oss`.
+Just use `ctx.multipart()` to got file stream, then pass to image processing module such as `gm` or upload to cloud storage such as `oss`.

 ## Whitelist of file extensions